ministryofjustice/cloud-platforms-k8s-kops/README.md

 `$ helm install kube-lego -f cluster-components/kube-lego/values.yml`

-For an Ingress rule to receive a TTLs certificate and for the ingress controller to make use of it, the Ingress rule must contain a `kubernetes.io/tls-acme: "true"` annotation, and a `tls` block defining the `Secret` where the certificate is stored.
+For an Ingress rule to receive a TLS certificate and for the ingress controller to make use of it, the Ingress rule must contain a `kubernetes.io/tls-acme: "true"` annotation, and a `tls` block defining the `Secret` where the certificate is stored.
 See `example-apps/nginx/ingress.yml` for a working example.

 ### kuberos
 [kuberos](https://github.com/negz/kuberos/) is a simple app to handle cluster credential generation when using OIDC [Authentication](#authentication) - it's not great, but good enough for now.